davenquinn/xenoliths/paper/text/chapters/07-conclusion.md

 northward along the San Gregorio-Hosgri fault system [@fig:context], which is aligned with the outer edge of the Farallon-Monterey slab window [@fig:reconstruction].
-In conjunction with the sudden cessation of crustal transrotation, the Monterey Plate likely separated from its underplated extension.
+In conjunction with the sudden cessation of crustal transrotation, the Monterey Plate likely separated from its underthrust extension.

 If the subducted portion of the Monterey Plate maintained its structural